 If you don’t know the relative values of the pKas of the major functional groups, you’ll be flying blind in the course.
 Expect to hit a tree.

-No PDF version available of this one, although I can whip one up if there is sufficient demand.
 For more complete lists, be sure to check out Evans, Reich, and Stoltz. (check out the resources on Reich’s page by the way – fantastic!)
 Blessed are the OCD, for they produce the most beautiful and complete web resources.